Saturday, July 31st, 2010

 He is on the following U.S. Census records of Ashe County:

 The Ashe County "General Assembly set up a special commission to lay off a road from John Harden's to the Ashe County Court House.
-This commission was composed of...(included) George Tatum.
-(From Ashe County – A History," by Arthur L. Fletcher, 1963, page 120)
+This commission was composed of...(included) George Tatum. (undated, from Ashe County – A History," by Arthur L. Fletcher, 1963, page 120)

 Children of George Tatum and Delphia Jennings are: (1).
 Sarah Tatum (~1813), (2).
 Elijah Tatum (16 April 1815), (3).
 James Tatum (1817), (4).
 Mary Tatum (1819), (5).
 Amy Tatum (1821), (6).
 Senter Tatum (1825), (7).
 Martha Tatum (1828), (8).
 Delphia Tatum 1832, (9).
 Emiline Tatum (6 September 1836).

-In 1817, Matthew Tatum is noted on the Franklin County, Indiana list of taxpayers.
-In 1821 Union County was established in part from Franklin.
+1817 Franklin County, Indiana: Matthew Tatum is noted on the Franklin County, Indiana list of taxpayers.
+In 1821, Union County was established in part from Franklin.

-On 18 October 1822, Mathew Tatum, of Union County, Indiana, purchased 34 acres of land from James Eggers northwest of Goodwin’s Corner, Center Township, Union County, Indiana, and had other land to the north in Harrison Township in joint ownership with his brother James Tatum.
+1822 October 18 – Union County, Indiana: Mathew Tatum of Union County, Indiana purchased 34 acres of land from James Eggers northwest of Goodwin’s Corner, Center Township, Union County, Indiana, and had other land to the north in Harrison Township in joint ownership with his brother James Tatum.
 During the years 1824 to 1826, the lands are sold off and no wife signs as a grantor.

-On 31 October 1827, Mathew Tatum of Fulton County, Illinois purchased 160 acres of land appropriated for military bounties, and is where the Shield Cemetery lies in Buckheart Township, about 4 miles southwest of the city center of Canton, Illinois.
-Census records list Matthew Tatum in Fulton County continuously from 1830-1860.
+1827 October 31 – Fulton County, Illinois: Mathew Tatum of Fulton County, Illinois purchased 160 acres of land appropriated for military bounties, and is where the Shield Cemetery lies in Buckheart Township, about 4 miles southwest of the city center of Canton, Illinois.

 Children of Matthew Tatum and Lydia Dollar are: (1).
 George W. Tatum (25 March 1832-1864), (2).
 John Goforth Tatum (13 December 1837-1922) who never married, (3).
 Amy Tatum (29 March 1840 to 18 March 1924 Canton, Fulton County, Illinois), married on 22 January 1857 Fulton County, Illinois (county record) to William Henry Cluts (3 March 1836 Pa. to 4 August 1893 Canton, Fulton County, Illinois)*, (4).
 Sarah June Tatum (13 October 1847), who married James A. Shields.